arthurbernierjr/IPFS/README.md

 - Use content routing via the Kademlia DHT

 ### Routing
-Routing in IPFS is the process of finding and retrieving content from the distributed network.
-It is based on the Kademlia distributed hash table (DHT) and is used to locate and retrieve content from the distributed network.
-Routing is used to ensure that content is stored and retrieved efficiently, allowing for more efficient storage and retrieval of data.
+Routing in IPFS is the process of finding content on the distributed network.
+We know what content we want but we don't yet know who has the content.
+We need to figure who has the content, so then it can eventually retrieved by us.
+Routing is used to ensure that content is stored and retrieved efficiently.

 ### DHT
 DHT (Distributed Hash Table) is a data structure used in distributed systems to store and retrieve data.
 It is used in IPFS to store and retrieve content from the distributed network.
-DHT is used to ensure that content is stored and retrieved efficiently, allowing for more efficient storage and retrieval of data.
+The DHT is what actually would know which peers have what content.
+IPFS uses a distributed hash table (DHT) as a content routing system to help users find the data they are looking for.
+The DHT acts as a directory where peers store and find data, allowing users to quickly map what they are looking for to the peer that is storing the content.

 ### Kademlia
-Kademlia is a distributed hash table (DHT) used in IPFS to store and retrieve content from the distributed network.
-It is based on the XOR metric and is used to ensure that content is stored and retrieved efficiently.
-Kademlia is used to ensure that content is stored and retrieved efficiently, allowing for more efficient storage and retrieval of data.
+The Kademlia algorithm has been around for a while, and is used to build a distributed hash table on top of three system parameters, an address space as a way that all of the network peers can be uniquely identified, a metric to order peers in the address space, and a projection to calculate where the data should be stored.
+Having this address space and a peer ordering metric allows us to search the network as though it was a sorted list i.e [1,2,3,4,5].

 # Fetch